Philadelphia Weather: Warmer Temperatures Stick Around Despite Unsettled Start To Work Week

-A series of mid and upper-level disturbances will swing through the region to generate rounds of scattered showers and thunderstorms over the course of several days.READ MORE: Philadelphia Police Investigating After 2 Teens Shot In Olney

-The muggy factor will increase into the day tomorrow and conditions stay fairly sticky until a cold front drops in on Wednesday.
-The frontal passage will usher in much drier air and bring the period of active weather to a brief close.
+PHILADELPHIA (CBS) — The mild air is expected to stick around today as rain chances quickly return to the area.
+Keep umbrellas nearby today as wildly scattered showers work their way into the region this morning.

-Keep the umbrella handy, as widely scattered showers are likely to develop tomorrow afternoon.
+Keep the umbrella handy, as widely scattered showers are likely to develop.READ MORE: New Jersey Gov. Murphy To Make Major Announcement Monday On Easing Restrictions, Vaccinations

-More widespread activity and a chance of downpours materialize Monday evening into the night as the atmospheric moisture content becomes robust.
+More widespread activity and a chance of downpours materialize later evening and night as the atmospheric moisture content becomes robust.

 Tuesday should be mainly dry during the day with a fair amount of steamy sunshine — but during the early evening, another round of showers and thunderstorms is set to fire up.